• Skip to primary navigation

 • Pat the salmon dry and season with 1 teaspoon salt.

-• Arrange the salmon on a baking dish greased with 1 tablespoon olive oil, skin side down.
+• Arrange the salmon on a baking dish greased with 1 tbsp olive oil, skin side down.

 • Bake for 17-20 minutes, until salmon flakes easily with a fork.